Five squares in arithmetic progression over quadratic fields: Computing all the points for

 \

-An alternative way of proving this result is to use the build-in \verb+MAGMA+ function \verb+Chabauty+ at the prime 5, together with the auxiliary prime 13 (which will help to discard some cases with a Mordell-Weil sieve argument).
+An alternative way of proving this result is to use the built-in \verb+MAGMA+ function \verb+Chabauty+.
 The answer is that there are only 2 points $R'$ in $E_{\alpha}(K)$ such that $f(R')\in \bQ$, both having $f(R')=13/2$.
-Since we already have two points $\pm R$, both giving $f(R)=13/2$, we are done.
+Since we already have two points $\pm R$, both giving $f(R)=13/2$, we have concluded.